AgtLucas/the-legacy/_posts/2014-01-05-why-you-should-use-yeoman.markdown

 That's a cool thing, <a href="http://yeoman.io/community-generators.html" target="_blank">these generators</a> are built by people, are open source!

-Let's suppose you wanna make an <a href="http://angularjs.org" target="_blank">Angular</a> App, instead of downloading everything manually and seperately, isn't more easy to just run a command line and wait to Yeoman make your job?
+Let's suppose you wanna make an <a href="http://angularjs.org" target="_blank">Angular</a> App, instead of downloading everything manually and separately, isn't more easy to just run a command line and wait to Yeoman make your job?
 Of course it is!

 In this example, you only have to install the Angular generator, and run the command to start your scaffold.